 If even a single condition of the mortgage falls outside the standard, then the entire mortgage becomes a nonconforming loan.
 Frequently, a government agency or underwriting company will be unable to guarantee these loans.
 As a result, nonconforming mortgages come with their own terms.

 When you purchase a mortgage, one of the first steps you’ll take is to specify the conditions of your interest rate.
-Depending on the circumstances, as well as your lender, you may be able to lock your rate, select for a flexible rate, or choose a third, non-standard option.
-These various types of mortgage loans each comes with their own benefits and drawbacks, and learning the difference among them is an important step in your home-buying journey.
+Depending on the circumstances, as well as your lender, you may be able to lock your rate, select a flexible rate, or choose a third, non-standard option.
+These various types of mortgage loans each come with their own benefits and drawbacks, and learning the difference among them is an important step in your home-buying journey.

 Fixed-rate mortgages (or conventional mortgages, as they are sometimes called) are loans that charge a fixed rate for the duration of the loan.
 If you sign up for a 4.0% interest rate on your loan in 2020, you’ll still be paying 4.0% interest on your loan in 2035.
-Fixed rate mortgages are standard for the average borrower.
+Fixed-rate mortgages are standard for the average borrower.

 While the interest rate may initially seem to be higher than adjustable-rate options, you will usually spend less in the long run with a fixed rate.
 These mortgages come in a variety of terms, depending on location and situation, but 15- and 30-year mortgages are the most common.

 Best for: borrowers who know their budget and want to stay on a set payment for the duration of their loan.

 Adjustable-rate mortgages (ARMs) are loans with fluctuating interest rates that reflect changes in the economy and federal mandates.
 ARMs allow homebuyers to take advantage of lower interest rates without refinancing, but they automatically refinance your loans to higher interest rates based on market demands.

 There are multiple varieties of ARMs to consider for prospective homebuyers, including: